How do you measure the impact and success of your staff’s induction experience?

 Putting an onboarding feedback system in place to capture early warning signals of any potential problems, and importantly giving you enough time to do something about it before that person decided to prematurely depart, helps to reduce unwanted staff turnover and curbs high staff replacement costs.

-It’s good to consider how much would you might save if you were able to reduce new starter turnover by even 2-3%, given the total cost of staff turnover is widely accepted to be between 1 to 1.5 of an employee’s salary.
+It’s good to consider how much you might save if you were able to reduce new starter turnover by even 2-3%, given the total cost of staff turnover is widely accepted to be between 1 to 1.5 of an employee’s salary.

 Our onboarding survey solution helps you to: